Vincent-Carrier/oxytone/README.md

 Now, run `make deps` to install all dependencies.

-## Running the server

-Run `make` to start the Flask server.
-To auto-reload the browser window and recompile assets on change, run `make watch` in a separate window.
+Run `make watch` to start the development server.

-If you modify `core/corpus.py`, you'll need to run `make chunks` to see your changes reflected.